 Where Should I use Stonington Gray?

 It can be used most anywhere.
-You can certainly use this as a whole house interior paint color or even on the exterior of your home.
-I also love it in the entire room of a laundry room, kitchen dining room pantry, and home office.
+You can certainly use this as a whole house interior paint color or even as an exterior paint color.

 But, it is particularly popular in bedrooms designed for boys.
 I think because it blends so nicely with blue it’s just the obvious choice!